simonescaccia/IoTProject/Concept.md

 * We thought about the best battery lifetime for our MCUs and our conclusion was to reason over the needed sampling cycles and the utilization period of the system.
 So, 1 year of battery life was considered as a good option.
 * We also thought about the possibility to recover energy from water flow sensor dynamics, for example with a dynamo.
 However, this solution was not feasible for our hardware because of the impossibility to access to the enclosed rotor in a proper way.

-## Simulation

-We built a simulation infrastructure on IoT-LAB, to provide a large-scale irrigation water leakage system and to test distributed interaction between MCUs.
-The communication between nodes is implemented using LoRaMAC, while LoRaWAN and TheThingsNetwork are used to send data to the cloud.
-Also, we will use this simulation to makes some experiments on energy consumpion using the IoT-LAB monitoring tool.

-## Prototype

-We construct a real prototype to demonstrate the working principle of the system.
-It is made up of a linear pipe and two MCUs located at its endopoints, with a water flow sensor for each one, together with a water source and an intermediate valve used to simulate a leakage.

-Unfortunately, we found some problems working with LoRa with our chosen ESP32, even if it should be officially supported by RIOT.
-So, in order to overcome this issue, we decided to switch to WiFi technology only for demonstating purposes.
-The idea is that when LoRa issue will be hopefully solved soon our project can be adapted with minor changes.
-Even if we will not obiouvsly have the same performance of LoRa, the procedure of evaluation is identical.

 ## HOW WE HAVE WORKED
 We have created three subtopic, you can see all this work in [Design](https://github.com/simonescaccia/Irrigation-Water-Leakage-System/blob/main/Design.md) and [Evaluation](https://github.com/simonescaccia/Irrigation-Water-Leakage-System/blob/main/Evaluation.md):
 1. Prototype: